ygorelik/ydk-gen/sdk/go/README.md

 YDK provides CRUD and protocol specific service over above protocols.
 YDK also provides Codec service to translate API models to/from XML and JSON encoded strings.

-# Backward Compatibility
+## Backward Compatibility

-The YDK-0.8.6 core is backward compatible with all previously generated model bundles starting from release of YDK-0.7.3.
-However the YDK-0.8.6 generates different code and model API comparing to YDK-0.8.4.
-The YDK-0.8.6 generated code is not compatible with YDK-0.7.2 and earlier bundle packages due to changes in modeling and handling of YList objects.
+The Go generated API starting from YDK-0.7.3 is fully compatible with YDK-0.9.0.

-**NOTE.** Starting from release 0.8.6 the YDK does not support Python2 interpreter as it was deprecated.
+**NOTE.** Starting from release 0.8.5 the YDK does not support Python2 interpreter as it was deprecated.

 ## Docker

 Currently the [docker image](https://docs.docker.com/engine/reference/run/) for ydk-go is not been generated.
-Please use [ydk-gen](https://github.com/ygorelik/ydk-gen/tree/0.8.6#docker>) docker image, which has complete environment for ydk-cpp based development.
+Please use docker image below, which has complete environment for ydk-go based development.

-The docker image is automatically built with the latest ydk-gen commit.
+The [docker image](https://docs.docker.com/engine/reference/run/) is automatically built with the latest ydk-gen commit to git repository.
-This docker can be used to run ydk-gen without installing anything natively on your platform.
+The docker image is used to run YDK based apps without installing anything natively on your machine.

-To use the docker image, [install docker](https://docs.docker.com/install/) on your system, run the below command.
+To use the docker image, [install docker](https://docs.docker.com/install/) on your system and run the below command.
 See the [docker documentation](https://docs.docker.com/engine/reference/run/) for more details.

 ```